Jmilham21/ScrollingFeed/README.md

 * A JW account with valid SDK license key.
 * A JW Playlist formatted with portrait content
+* **!Not Required!** but very helpful if the thumbnail image is first frame of your video

 ## Getting Started - Demonstration
 The accompanying application is a super basic demonstration intended to showcase a simple implementation.